 Exposure on the Internet

 Almost every home buyer has an app or two on their smartphone to search for homes.
-Your home has to be there as soon as it hits the market with clear photos and well written copy.
+Your home has to be there as soon as it hits the market with clear photos and well-written copy.
+Without using exclamation points every sentence!

 Sites like Zillow, Trulia or Redfin all get their data from our MLS known as MRIS.
 Your home has to be on those sites since they millions of views every day.